 Sheila C. Johnson is a successful entrepreneur and impassioned philanthropist.

 As CEO of Salamander Hotels and Resorts, a hospitality company she founded in 2005, Ms. Johnson oversees a growing portfolio of luxury properties, including three Florida golf and family resorts reaching from the Gulf to the Atlantic – Innisbrook Resort in Tampa Bay, Reunion Resort in Orlando, and Hammock Beach Resort in Palm Coast.
-Ms. Johnson’s much anticipated, equestrian-inspired and luxurious Salamander Resort & Spa will make its debut in August 2013 in Middleburg, Virginia, right in the heart of Virginia’s horse and wine country.
+Ms. Johnson’s equestrian-inspired and luxurious Salamander Resort & Spa made its much anticipated debut in August 2013.
+Located in Middleburg, Virginia, in the heart of Virginia’s horse and wine country, this flagship resort was recognized by USA Today as among the world’s top eight hotel openings of 2013.

 Ms. Johnson is Vice Chairman of Monumental Sports & Entertainment and President and Managing Partner of the WNBA’s Washington Mystics.
 She is the only African-American woman to have ownership in three professional sports teams, including the NBA’s Washington Wizards and the NHL’s Washington Capitals.
 She also serves on the Executive Committee of the United States Golf Association.